HPC-Simlab/simlab-training/HPCDAY2/3-Resources.md

 ```
 ***This command does not give exact information about the available GPUs***

-***When the state is mix for a node containing gpu, it does not mean that the gpu is not available***
+***When the state is mixed for a node containing gpu, it does not mean that the gpu is not available***

 **Example:**
 - Allocate 1 task in the gpu partition